schubertmike/learning/README.md

 # learning
-for all programming related learning
+for all programming related learning, especially projects